kelset/kelset.github.io/content/about-me.md

 ## Open Source and Beyond 🌐

-My commitment to open source is more than just code; it's about fostering a supportive community and driving change.
-Here's a glimpse of my involvement:
+- A a technologist for STF, I works on initiatives to support and sustain the open source ecosystem, building on my extensive background in OSS maintenance.
 - As a maintainer of [`react-native`](https://reactnative.dev/) from January 2018 til June 2024, I've been involved in many ways in its evolution:
   - 🚀 Released approximately 50 versions of the [`react-native`](https://reactnative.dev/) package, navigating the complexities of various semver minors.
 The journey from [0.56](https://reactnative.dev/blog/2018/07/04/releasing-react-native-056) onwards has been nothing short of unpredictable. 🤯
   - 🤝 Co-driven the presence and coordination of Microsoft within the React Native ecosystem.